Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 Starting at 13th level, the [[mischievous incantations]] you've specialized in become instinctual, allowing you to cast them in a repertoire of unique reactions.

 ## Deceitful Dodge
 At 13th level, if you're specialized in the [[deceitful maneuver]] cantrip, you learn the **deceitful dodge** riposte.
-When you're targeted by an attack that relies on sight, you may use your reaction to cast [[deceitful maneuver]] and give it disadvantage.

-You may also move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
-If you move out of the attack's path, you may evade it completely by succeeding a Dexterity saving throw against the attack roll.
+When you're targeted by an attack that relies on sight, you may use your reaction to cast [[deceitful maneuver]] and attempt to move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
+Make a Dexterity saving throw against the attack roll.
+On success, you evade it completely.
+On failure, you take half damage.
+Your movement doesn't provoke an opportunity attack from that creature.

 ## Divert
 At 13th level, if you're specialized in the [[fling]] cantrip, you learn the **divert** riposte.
-When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.
+When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 60 feet or less from you.

 Subtract 1d10 + your DEX modifier from the attack roll.
 If the projectile would then miss, you may divert it in a direction you choose within a 30-foot cone of the original direction.
-If you direct the projectile to hit a different target, it can must make a Dexterity saving throw against the modified attack roll.
+If you direct the projectile to hit a different target, it then must make a Dexterity saving throw against the modified attack roll.
 On failure, the original attacker rolls for damage.

 ## Intrusive Thoughts
 At 13th level, if you're specialized in the [[message]] cantrip, you learn the **intrusive thoughts** riposte.
 When you notice a creature taking any action within range, you may use your reaction to cast [[message]] in an attempt to intervene.